Selecting and Arranging Objects

 The geometric properties of an object can be modified directly on the canvas or using the Geometry panel.
 The latter has more options, and also lets you input numerical values, which provides better accuracy.
 Editing objects right on the canvas is usually faster and more convenient.

 You should select an object before modifying its properties.
 A selected object displays its boundary box with handles in the corners at the middle of each side.
 We will use these handles later.

-Most of the properties discussed below can be adjusted with an individual object, several objects or group selected.
+Most of the properties discussed below can be adjusted with an individual object, several objects or groups selected.
 Multiple selected objects, even not grouped, will respond to adjusting parameters in the same way as a group.
 For example, if you select two squares and change the width in the Geometry panel, the new value will be applied not to each of the squares but to the selection boundary.
 In order to apply the same value to all selected objects, use the Transform command from the context menu.

 Manipulating an Object on the Canvas